August 2016 Horticulture/Fertilizers/2016-01

 square footage of your garden.

-Once you know your garden’s square footage and have
+Once you know your gardens square footage and have

 the fertilizer recommendations from your soil test,